-After installation, you can run a sample test to make sure the AWK-4131A and wireless connection are functioning normally.
-Two testing methods are explained in the following sections.
-Use the first method if you are using only one AWK-4131A device, and use the second method if you are using two or more AWK-4131A units.
+After installing the AWK-3131A you can run a sample test to make sure the AWK-3131A and wireless connection are functioning normally.
+Two testing methods are described below.
+Use the first method if you are using only one AWK-3131A device, and use the second method if you are using two or more AWK-3131A units.